BuzzRage/TABL/README.md

 * GUI:
     * Improve scale display by putting a tabulation for each semitone not valid in a scale
     * When playing a chords, change color of played notes in the scale label
-    * Make fontground color reverse to background color
     * Gridify the layout of widget
     * Design a background (like VST ones ?)
     * Disable loop button when playing something else
+    * Make instruments slider begin to default value

 * Music engine:
     * Build a transcoder from binary representation of tones into actual scale (i.e. 101011010101 = Major)